 Mail: While residents may send/receive mail, Phase 1 residents must open all deliveries in the presence of a staff member, which we believe prevents triggers from inhibiting recovery.
 Phase 2 Residents who are learning to live a more independent lifestyle (which includes handling their triggers effectively) may open their own mail without supervision.

 Resident Spending Account: At the time of admission, a residential spending account for out-of-pocket expenses is created.
 Access and spending limits are set and monitored by staff, fostering guidance in learning to budget and manage their money – an essential skill for real-world living.
 Family members and friends are asked to refrain from sending money directly to their loved ones, as this may counteract their ability to achieve appropriate budgeting skills.

 Travel and Visitation within the Guidelines of Recovery

 On-site Visits: With staff approval, families are encouraged to visit residents at Shana’s House and to take them out into the local community.
-Visiting hours are Saturday and Sunday afternoons.
+Visiting hours are on Saturday and Sunday afternoons.

 Preparing for Outside Employment with Powerful Career and Education Goals

 Academics: We believe that part of the recovery process involves rebuilding confidence within oneself.
 Continued education and trade schools are a great way to strengthen skills and knowledge, while preparing residents for a career once they leave the house.
 Shana’s Sober Living House offers academic support, giving each resident a chance to achieve their academic goals.
 Local schools available to our residents include: Sacred Heart University, Norwalk Community College, University of Connecticut at Stamford, Newport Academy, and Fairfield University.